Raising the drinking age to 21: Pros and cons

 Using seven approaches to estimate impact, we found that the proposals would reduce consumption of between 3.2% and 7.4%.
 This was also in line with the views of the major alcohol companies.

-The proposals will help to bring down levels of hazardous drinking over time, slow the uptake of drinking by young people and create public health savings of up to R1.9-billion a year.
-We also estimate that about 185 lives a year will be saved from alcohol-related traffic fatalities.
+The proposals will help to bring down levels of hazardous drinking over time, slow the uptake of drinking by young people and create public health savings of up to R1.9 billion a year.
+We also estimated that about 185 lives a year would be saved from alcohol-related traffic fatalities.

-We also estimated that the alcohol industry would create fewer jobs (between 645 and 1 500 fewer jobs in the next 10 years).
-The advertising industry would lose about R400-million (about 1% of its current revenue), and the media would lose about R800-million in revenue.
+We further estimated that the alcohol industry would create fewer jobs (between 645 and 1 500 fewer jobs in the next 10 years).
+The advertising industry would lose about R400 million (about 1% of its current revenue), and the media would lose about R800 million in revenue.
 Hardest hit would be SABC, e.tv and Multichoice.

-Moreover, advertising spending of the bigger liquor companies will move from above-the-line to below-the-line marketing like store promotions, events, and competitions.
-This would crowd out smaller firms, who tend to use below-the-line marketing, which would negatively affect competition in the alcohol industry.
+Moreover, advertising spending by the bigger liquor companies will move from above-the-line to below-the-line marketing like store promotions, events, and competitions.
+This would crowd out smaller firms that tend to use below-the-line marketing, which would negatively affect competition in the alcohol industry.

-Genesis’s technical inputs across three practices produced a rigorous, independent and objective study that provided the social partners and government with facts and evidence to further debate the merits of the amendments.
+Genesis’s technical inputs across three practices produced a rigorous, independent and objective study that provided the social partners and the government with facts and evidence to further debate the merits of the amendments.

-Genesis’s report provides a full view of the pros and cons, in line with our company purpose to help leaders make better decisions, fairly.
+Genesis’s report provides a full and balanced view of the pros and cons, in line with our company purpose to help leaders make better decisions, fairly and fully informed.